artisin/teFlow/README.md

 ##### This
-By default each fn is invoked via `fn.apply(null, [args])` so of course you have the ablity to set `this`.
+By default each fn is invoked via `fn.apply(null, [args])` so of course you have the ability to set `this`.
 In addition, you can reassign `this` in you return object via the `_this` key the corresponding value will reassigned to `this`, the `_this` key pair will then be removed from the return object.

 ```js
 //A Little Module Pattern